kiendev98/Car-Parks/docs/ANALYSIS.md

 Since the operation `findNearestCarParks()` serves real-time data for customer, and it also queries a large volume of data from external source, this could be a bottleneck of the application when it comes to performance topic.

-**Cache `findNearestCarParks()` operation.**
+**Cache `SingaporeCarParkAvailabilityClient#fetchAvailabilityCarParks()` query.**

-This is a query operation, data consistency would not be the problem here.
-It's reasonable to cache this operation.
+This is a query, data consistency would not be the problem here.
+It's reasonable to cache this query.

-Based on the recommendation from the [car parks avalibity datasource](https://beta.data.gov.sg/collections/85/view) website, `1 minues` cache expiration would be a good setting.
+Based on the recommendation from the [car parks availability datasource](https://beta.data.gov.sg/collections/85/view) website, `1 minues` cache expiration would be a good setting.

 **Algorithm & Data Structure for `findNearestCarParks()` operation**

 The size of computed source for car park availability would be approximately `300000` records.
-This is not really a big number for a single instance application to compute the distance of a specific coordinate against `300000` **in parallel** then do the sorting to find the nearest records.
+If the size exceeds a million records, more complex architecture would be required such as `push-model`.
+But this is not really a big number for a single instance application to compute the distance of a specific coordinate against `300000` **in parallel** then do the sorting to find the nearest records.

-Specially data structure or algorithm could be overkilled in this situation.
+For this main reason, special data structure, algorithm & design could be overkilled in this situation.

 See this discussion for more details: https://gis.stackexchange.com/questions/4846/algorithm-to-find-nearest-point